 January 9th…“WHAT WAS A HOBBY OF YOUR FATHER’S THAT YOU ADMIRED?”

 My father’s propensity of reading books was likely fueled by tales he’d heard as a child of the romanticism of The Old West.
 That, and seeing the lifestyle of Cowboys and Indians lived out right before his eyes on a daily basis.
 For you see, Dad learned many “ways of The West” by growing up under the auspices of his own Norwegian Farmer Father who carried out his entire tenure of farming days in northern Minnesota with handsome teams of horses.
 Grandfather Edwin Noorlun, I’m told, never drove a tractor.
-Kind of a farmer cowboy, in a way.
+Seems that would’ve made him a kind of a farmer cowboy, in a way.